panlanfeng/KernelEstimator.jl/README.md

  - `ydata` is the response vector y; should have same length with `xdata`

- - `reg` is the regression function `LP0` or `LP1`
+ - `reg` is the regression function, `LP0` or `LP1`

  - `kernel` defaults to be `gaussiankernel`; should be a function

- - `h` is the bandwidth, should be a real scalar
+ - `h` is the bandwidth, should be a real scalar; If negative, the default bandwidth selection method will be used to find the bandwidth and replace it

- - `lb`, 'ub` are the boundary for x.
-Must be provide if you want to use Beta or Gamma kernel
+ - `lb`, `ub` are the boundary for x.
+Must provide if use Beta or Gamma kernel

 ##Demos